 Introduction to Pool Heat Pumps

 Air-to-water pool heat pumps are seeing more and more popularity in the climates that can support them over the more traditional gas and electric pool heaters we usually see.
-While they definitely contain some familiar operating principles to an air-to-air heat pump, there are some striking differences in the way the heat is transferred as well as how the components are controlled and protected.
+While they definitely contain some familiar operating principles to an air-to-air heat pump, there are some striking differences in how the heat is transferred and how the components are controlled and protected.

 Heat Exchange in a Pool Heat Pump

 There are two different types of common water coils in use currently.
-The first one we’ll go over is the coaxial coil.
-This is a coil inside a coil, designed to rapidly exchange heat between the refrigerant and water we’re adding heat into.
+The first one we'll go over is the coaxial coil.
+That is a coil inside a coil, designed for rapid heat exchange between the refrigerant and water we're adding heat into.

-The mainstay material for coaxial coils has been a unique alloy of copper (Cu), nickel (Ni), iron (Fe), and manganese (Mn), known as cupronickel (pictured above.)
-It has all of the pressure characteristics of copper, but with the added benefit of being much more resilient to corrosion from a variety of sources.
+The mainstay material for coaxial coils has been a unique alloy of copper (Cu), nickel (Ni), iron (Fe), and manganese (Mn), known as cupronickel (pictured above).
+It has all of the pressure characteristics of copper but with the added benefit of being much more resilient to corrosion from various sources.
 Interestingly, all of the “silver” U.S. coinage is made with this same alloy.
 Titanium (Ti), while less noble than copper, has also entered the market as an alternative to cupronickel with a lighter weight and greater corrosion resilience.
-However, these coils are often larger in size given titanium exchanges heat less effectively than copper and is much more difficult to work.
+However, these coils are often larger in size, given titanium exchanges heat less effectively than copper.
+It's also much more difficult to work with titanium than copper.

 Coaxial coils are fairly simple in their construction.
 The outside of the coil carries refrigerant, while the inside handles the water.
-These coils are designed to counterflow the two mediums in order to exchange heat rapidly.
-The inside of the coil is also rifled, creating a swirling effect that helps this process along further (see the diagram below.)
+These coils are designed to counterflow the two mediums to exchange heat rapidly.
+The inside of the coil is also rifled, creating a swirling effect that helps this process go further (see the diagram below).

 Safeties and Controls

-Pool heaters are thermostatically controlled just as you would expect.
-In most cases water temperature is measured with a thermistor inserted into a temperature well that contains a heat conductive paste to provide the most accurate measurement of the water flowing across it.
+Pool heaters are thermostatically controlled, just as you would expect.
+In most cases, water temperature is measured with a thermistor inserted into a temperature well containing a heat-conductive paste to provide the most accurate measurement of the water flowing across it.
 These are made of either a polymer composite, brass, or copper.
-They also double as a safety measure on systems employing cupronickel as they will breach first should a chemistry imbalance present in the pool water, alerting service persons before a water flooded refrigeration system occurs.
+They also double as a safety measure on systems employing cupronickel; they will breach first should a chemistry imbalance present in the pool water, alerting service persons before a water-flooded refrigeration system occurs.

 A majority of systems contain an internal water bypass that controls how many gallons per minute are allowed to flow through the condenser coil.
-Too much supply water and the temperature rise will be too low; too little, and the temperature rise will be too high.
-This is one of the most important contributing factors to efficiency in an air-to-water system.
+If there is too much supply water, the temperature rise will be too low; too little, and the temperature rise will be too high.
+That is one of the most important contributing factors to efficiency in an air-to-water system.
 These bypasses are usually preset by the factory without any adjustment required in the field.
-Be aware that there will likely be an external bypass as well which can wreak havoc on the heater operation should it be tampered with.
+Be aware that there will likely be an external bypass as well, which can wreak havoc on the heater operation, should it be tampered with.
 Remember to check these first if the water flow switch is keeping the system off!

-Similarly to air-to-air systems, air-to-water heat pumps will occasionally require defrost cycles during cold weather.
-This is achieved primarily by demand defrost with a temperature sensor affixed to the air coil.
+Similar to air-to-air systems, air-to-water heat pumps will occasionally require defrost cycles during cold weather.
+These are achieved primarily by demand defrost with a temperature sensor affixed to the air coil.
 Care needs to be taken with the placement of these sensors, as a quickly frosting circuit can produce short cycling of the equipment.
 Pools and spas tend to lose heat very quickly, and recovery can become impossible with excessive defrost cycles during cold days.

 Finally, many heat pumps will feature a method to pair multiple units to cycle on and off together to provide extra capacity for large pools.
-This helps keep equipment wear to the minimum as all heat pumps will be operating in concert during a demand cycle.
+That helps keep equipment wear to the minimum, as all heat pumps will be operating in concert during a demand cycle.